ralsina/faaso/docs/funko-dev.md

 Now, that's not really a very interesting app.
 Let's make it do what we want it to do.
-What I want is to run this query against my PostgreSQL database and return the results as JSON:
+What I want is to run this query against my PostgreSQL database and return the results as JSON in the form of a table:

 ```sql
 SELECT year::integer, counter::integer